jwolfe972/MLB-Analytics-Environment/README.md

     - MLFlow (For ML Tracking, Storage and Deployment)
     - ** Extra Spark (For Big Data Processing) **
     - ** Extra Grafana (For Dashboarding Savant Data)
+    - ** Extra Jupyter Notebook Server (For creating notebooks for analysis)
     - Docker and Docker Compose (Stacking the application all together)